Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Quantization of the algebra of observables of a field theory

-The relation between both pictures is also more involved than previously expected. {In this section we made the design choice of writing Fock operators and vectors in Holomorphic coordinates, this is because the explicit isomorphism given by the Segal isomorphism is only obvious under the change of coordinates \eqref{eq:change_of_vars}.
-The real power of Fock construction relies in its coordinate free nature depending on the Kähler structure of $(\omega,\mu, J)_{\mathcal{M}_A}$.
-We will keep this section simple ath the cost of blurring its real power.
-Nonetheless, this feature is well known in the literature of QFT in curved spacetimes, we refer elsewhere for a thorough discussion \cite{Wald1994}}
+The relation between both pictures is also more involved than previously expected.
+In this section we made the design choice of writing Fock operators and vectors in holomorphic coordinates, this is because the explicit isomorphism given by the Segal isomorphism is only obvious under the change of coordinates \eqref{eq:change_of_vars}.
+The real power of Fock construction relies in its coordinate free nature, which just depends on the Kähler structure of $(\omega,\mu, J)_{\mathcal{M}_A}$.
+We will keep this section simple at the cost of blurring its real power.
+Nonetheless, this feature is well known in the literature of QFT in curved spacetimes and we refer elsewhere for a thorough discussion \cite{brunettiAdvancesAlgebraic2015,waldQuantumField1994}.